Imperial and Royal Uhlan Regiment "Prince of Schwarzenberg" No. 2.

-In 1800 the regiment was given the name of Prince Schwarzenberg and this was expected to last indefinitely.
-Nevertheless, the honorary names of the regiments were deleted in 1915 without replacement.
-From then on, the regiment was only called "Imperial and Royal Uhlan Regiment No. 2" (However, this did not catch on, in particular, the very thrifty Imperial and Royal military administration had ordered that all existing letterhead and stamps be used up first).
+In 1800, the regiment received the name of Prince Schwarzenberg, which it was to bear “in perpetuity.”
+Nevertheless, the honorary names of regiments were abolished without replacement in 1915.
+From then on, the unit was officially designated simply “k.u.k.
+Uhlan Regiment No. 2.”
+In practice, however, this change did not fully take hold—partly because the notoriously frugal Austro-Hungarian military administration ordered that all existing letterheads and seals be used up first.

-As a reward for the merits acquired by the regiment in the earlier campaigns, the officers wore the curb chain on the czapka (cap) instead of gold-plated metal, as in the other Uhlan regiments, made of silver.
+As a distinction for the merits the regiment had earned in earlier campaigns, its officers wore the armor chain (Panzerkettchen) on the czapka made of silver, rather than the gilded metal used by the other Uhlan regiments.
 The regiment celebrated its feast day on 21 May, on the anniversary of the Battle of Aspern in 1809.